NREL/EnergyPlus/doc/src/docs/InputOutputReference/01d-InputOutputReference.md

 This optional alpha field specifies the outdoor air node name used to define the conditions of the air entering the outdoor evaporator.
 If this field is left blank, the outdoor air temperature entering the evaporator is taken directly from the weather data.
 If this field is not blank, the node name specified must also be specified in an OutdoorAir:Node object where the height of the node is taken into consideration when calculating outdoor air temperature from the weather data.
 Alternately, the node name may be specified in an OutdoorAir:NodeList object where the outdoor air temperature is taken directly from the weather data.

+#### Field: Zone Name for Evaporator Placement

+This input field is name of a conditioned or unconditioned zone where the secondary coil (evaporator) of a heat pump is installed.
+This is an optional input field specified only when user desires to extract heat from the zone via secondary coil.
+Heat extracted is modeled as internal gain.
+If the primary DX system is a heat pump, then the zone name should be the same as the zone name specified for placing the secondary cooling DX coil.

+#### Field: Secondary Coil Air Flow Rate

+This input value is the secondary coil (evaporator) air flow rate when the heat pump is working in heating mode or the secondary coil (condenser) air flow rate when the heat pump is working in cooling mode.
+This input field is auto-sizable.

+#### Field: Secondary Coil Fan Flow Scaling Factor

+This input field is scaling factor for autosizing the secondary DX coil fan flow rate.
+The secondary air flow rate is determined by multiplying the primary DX coil rated air flow rate by the fan flow scaling factor.
+Default value is 1.25.
+If the secondary coil fan flow rate is not autosized, then the secondary coil fan flow scaling factor is set to 1.0.

+#### Field: Nominal Sensible Heat Ratio of Secondary Coil

+This input value is the nominal sensible heat ratio used to split the heat extracted by a secondary DX coil (evaporator) of a heat pump into sensible and latent components.
+This is an optional input field.
+If this input field is left blank, then pure sensible internal heat gain is assumed, i.e., sensible heat ratio of 1.0.

+#### Field: Sensible Heat Ratio Modifier Function of Temperature Curve Name

+This input field is name of sensible heat ratio modifier biquadratic curve.
+The value of this curve modifies the nominal sensible heat ratio for current time step depending on the secondary zone air node wet-bulb temperature and the heating DX coil entering air dry-bulb temperature.
+This is an optional input field.
+If this input field is left blank, then the nominal sensible heat ratio modifier curve value for temperature is set to 1.0.

+#### Field: Sensible Heat Ratio Modifier Function of Flow Fraction Curve Name

+This input field is name of sensible heat ratio modifier curve as function of secondary air flow fraction.
+The value of this curve modifies the nominal sensible heat ratio for current time step depending on the secondary coil air flow fraction.
+This is an optional input field.
+If this input field is left blank, then the sensible heat ratio modifier curve value for flow fraction is set to 1.0.

 Following is an example input for the object.

 Coil:Heating:DX:SingleSpeed,